 Industrial Maintenance Use of Tools Definition I can properly use the correct basic tools commonly used in the industry.
 I can properly use the correct specialized/domain-specific tools commonly used in the industry.
 Level of Mastery: Developing Identify tools for their application and intended use; state common industry nomenclature for tools.
 Recognize tools for their application and intended use; identify the tool and it's purpose; demonstrate understanding of common industry nomenclature.
 Level of Mastery: Developed Identify and select an appropriate tool from a toolbox then use it correctly to correct a given scenario, maintaining a proper work environment.
 Store the tool properly when work is complete.
 Identify and select an appropriate tool from a toolbox then use it correctly to correct a given scenario, maintaining a proper work environment; store the tool properly when work is complete.
 Level of Mastery: Highly Developed Instruct a colleague on the proper application of a tool or identify applications for a tool beyond common use.
 Identify when a tool is used improperly and coach a colleague on its correct application.
 Demonstrate tool usage to a classmate or colleague; use a tool to solve a problem outside its designation; identify when a classmate/colleague is not using a tool properly and coach them on the proper usage.
-Example Assessment: Formative Basic tools:Specialized/domain-specific tools:• Online modules with interactive components• Multiple choice• Scenario with pictures• Online modules with interactive components• Exams/quizzes• Exams/quizzes Example Assessment: Summative Observation/demonstration Video submission of demonstration
+Example Assessment: Formative Basic tools: Online modules with interactive components Scenario with pictures Exams/quizzes Specialized/domain-specific tools: Multiple choice Online modules with interactive components Scenario with pictures Exams/quizzes Specialized/domain-specific tools: Multiple choice Confine modules with interactive components Exams/quizzes Example Assessment: Summative Observation/demonstration Video submission of demonstration